ChilliCream/hotchocolate-docs/docs/directive-middleware.md

 }
 ```

 In GraphQL the directive order is significant and with our middlewares we use the order of directives to create a middleware pipeline through which the results flow.
+The resolver pipeline consists of a sequence of directive delegates, called one after the other.

 You can short-circuit the pipline by not invoking the next delegate.